© Gale Verhague | Dreamstime.com

 Matcha Tea Benefits

 Green tea is well known for its many health benefits.
 It is high in a compound called epigallocatechin gallate (EGCG), which is an especially potent and beneficial catechin, a type of polyphenol.
-This, and other components in green tea, have been found to have anti-inflammatory, antioxidant, antidiabetic, antimicrobial, and other effects in the body.
-They help fight a variety of health problems, including weight issues, cognitive decline and neurodegenerative diseases, high blood pressure, high cholesterol, oral health problems, and much more.[1,2,3,4]
+Components in green tea, may have anti-inflammatory, antioxidant, antidiabetic, antimicrobial, and other effects in the body.
+The caffeine in green tea may improve memory and attention.
+Some studies have found that green tea may reduce the risk of heart disease, high blood pressure, and high cholesterol.[1,2,3,4,8,9]

 Matcha is a Particularly Rich Source of EGCG